The Bread I Make

 No Proofing Baskets

-I know it sounds a little contradictory, but the first part of the bake is a bring the dough to baking temperature and allowing the dough to expand more before the crumb restricts that growth.
+I know it sounds a little contradictory, but the first part of the bake brings the dough to baking temperature and allowing the dough to expand more before the crumb restricts that growth.
+This results in the “Oven Spring” where the dough can expand quite a lot.
 Trapping the moisture helps with that.
-In a commercial oven the baker will mist the oven with extra moisture often.
+In a commercial oven the baker will mist the oven with extra moisture often, or they have hydration trays in the oven that are heated to the full temperature of the oven, and then water is added to them.

 Place your Dutch oven, or stone into a cold oven, and pre-heat to 500F.
 That is pretty fuggin hot, so you better have really good mitts, or really good pot holders.
-I use Dutch ovens, and the pot holders work fine.
+I use these.

-When the dutch oven reaches 500F, then turn one boule out onto a piece of parchment paper.
+When the Dutch oven reaches 500F, then turn one boule out onto a piece of parchment paper.
 Use a razor blade to score expansion slits into the bread.
 Get creative, but you should have at least one that spans most of the top surface.
 Using the parchment for support, pick the boule up and transfer it to the open Dutch oven that you safely removed from the oven without burning yourself.
 Cover, and again carefully place the 500F Dutch oven back into the 500F oven and close the door.
 Immediately change the temperature to 450F, and set a timer for 22-24 minutes.
 I err on the longer than 20 minutes for this stage.
 Don’t forget (it’s easy to) to drop the temperature.
 If you do not, you will burn the bread.
+The key here is that the total amount of time the bread is in the oven is about 40 minutes.
+So that could 20/20, 23/17, 25/15, or even 30/12.
+Experiment!

-After the time has expired, open the oven door and remove the lid to the Dutch oven, and close the door.
-Set the timer for 18 minutes.
+After the initial time has expired, open the oven door and remove the lid to the Dutch oven, and close the door.
+Set the timer for your second amount.

 After this timer expires, you can make a judgement call on whether your boule needs more time.
-Generally it’s ready at this point, but I don’t think an extra two minutes will hurt anything.
-Remove the dutch oven from the oven, and then using something, lift out the boule and place it on a cooling rack.
+Generally it’s ready at this point, but I started following the practice of opening the oven door and turning off the heat, and letting the uncovered bread sit for another 12 minutes before I remove it from the oven to cool on a rack.

 I consulted an acquaintance to find out what seeds he added to his breads, and he sent me this link.
 Cracked wheat and rye (this is grain milled with a very coarse setting), sunflower, sesame, and flax.
 It’s called “Super”, and it is pretty super.
 So I ordered a 5 pound bag, which wasn’t too expensive, but the shipping was almost equivalent to doubling the cost.
 So I started going to Whole Foods, as they seemed to have the largest selection of bulk everything I could find.
 As it so happens, they don’t have cracked rye, nor do they even have bulk rye, so I can’t buy some and simply coarse grind it myself.
 However they do have everything else, and lately I substituted Hemp meat (the meat part of the Hemp nut), and it is fine.